crypticCaroline/puppyplaymates/README.md

 ### Profile
 #### Profile Content
 * Like/ dislike overlay gif - adds to Admire/Pups I Admire when Session User not the Profile owner
-* Birthday Display - if it’s the profiles dog birthday a cake will appear in the top right of profile
+* Birthday Display - if it is the profiles dog birthday a cake will appear in the top right of profile
 * Profile Image - Displays users’ image - if profile owner when clicked toggles Edit Images Modal
 * Profile Bio/ dog details:
     * Displays user bio details - if profile owner when Edit Puppy button clicked toggles - Edit Profile Modal
-    * Age is worked out from the profile users DOB and todays date using the check_date() function.
+    * Age is worked out from the profile users DOB and today’s date using the check_date() function.
     * If the profile owner has specified, they are looking for a romantic match for their dog it will show in the profile as looking for Puppy Love and will have an Icon of a heart.
 Else it will render that they are looking for platonic playmates
     * If the profile owner has had their dog neutered or spade then the template will render "I have had the snip" and a pair of scissors.
 Else the profile will read "I've still got all my puppy making parts"
 * Profile Human - displays human info - when Edit Human button clicked toggles - Edit Human Modal